 What is SWBC?

-SWBC Mortgage was formed in 1987 as a division of Southwest Business Corporation.
-This mortgage provider is headquartered in San Antonio, Texas and offers mortgages in 40 states.
+SWBC Mortgage was formed in 1988 as a division of Southwest Business Corporation.
+The mortgage provider is headquartered in San Antonio, Texas and offers mortgages in 40 states.
 According to the company’s website, it “has consistently ranked as a top mortgage lender in America by the Scotsman Guide,” a business dedicated to providing industry insights to mortgage originators for the past 25 years.

 Kat Aoki is a mortgage writer at Finder.
 Since 2011, she’s helped consumers make better financial decisions with their home loans, credit cards, insurance and more.
 As a business writer for the real estate, mortgage and personal finance industries, she’s written hundreds of helpful, informative articles for some of the leading brands around the globe that include iSelect, InfoChoice, realestate.com.au, GE Money and Amex.
 Kat earned a BS in Marketing from California State University, Sacramento.
 She enjoys travel, hiking and photography in her spare time.

 SWBC Mortgage has been providing home loans for over 30 years and could be worth considering due to its TurnKey online application platform and in-house underwriting process, which can speed up closing.
 The company claims it can close most loans in around three weeks.

 SWBC can also pull your credit report and offer a free analysis for you to better understand your options.
 But the company doesn’t offer home equity products, and branches aren’t available in every state where it’s licensed to provide mortgages.